Leon-Lo/Leon-Lo/README.md

 ## About Me

-I'm a Sport Science graduate currently pursuing my master's degree with a keen interest in movement analysis and musculoskeletal simulations.
+I'm a Sport science graduate currently pursuing my master's degree with a keen interest in movement analysis and musculoskeletal simulations.

 ## 🔧 Skills and Interests